BIOCET - CETACEAN BIOBANK

 Dry Collection

-Our dry collection predominantly comprises skull, teeth and forelimbs from assorted species.
+Our dry collection predominantly comprises teeth, skulls, forelimbs and dried stomach contents from assorted species.

-Skulls are the focus of taxonomic and ecological studies including collagen, SIA and morphometric studies.
+Skulls and stomach contents are the focus of taxonomic and ecological studies including collagen, stable isotopes and morphometric studies.

 Forelimbs and teeth currently underpin bone and epigenetic aging models being applied across various delphinid species.